UMC; College of Agriculture, Food, and Natural Resources; Faculty Papers Collections Header graphic

 Note to Researcher: Some of the materials in this Series are currently unprocessed.
 Until completely processed and inventoried, portions may not be fully available to researchers.

-This Series contains records created by Professor Ralph R. Anderson during his tenure with the University of Missouri-Columbia College of Agriculture, Food, and Natural Resources' Department of Dairy Science (1933-1999).
+This Series contains records created by Professor Ralph R. Anderson during his tenure with the University of Missouri-Columbia College of Agriculture, Food, and Natural Resources' Department of Dairy Science (1926-2000, 2012).
 The bulk of this Series consists of research proposals, manuscripts, data, and supporting documentation for Anderson's research in the field of glandular milk production.
-It also includes reprints of published works; lecture notes and teaching materials; and correspondence and memoranda.
+It also includes correspondence and memoranda, reprints of published works, and lecture notes and teaching materials.
+The Series also contains records of Charles W. Turner, including correspondence, off-prints, and publications.

 (16 c.f., 117047, 117048, 117049, 117050, 117051, 117052, 117053, 117054, 117055, 117056, 117057, 117058, 117059, 117060, 117061, 117062)

 Note to Researcher: This Series is currently unprocessed.
-Until thoroughly processed and inventoried, portions may not be fully available to researchers.
+Until completely processed and inventoried, portions may not be fully available to researchers.

 This Series contains reports, research and profiles related to the many pursuits of the department of Agricultural Economics.
-Reports include management of crops, inventory management, land use, capital investment, farmer cooperatives, small farm profit studies, and various other studies related to natural resources, the weather and farming in general throughout Missouri, (1960-1999).
+Reports include management of crops, inventory management, land use, capital investment, farmer cooperatives, small farm profit studies, and various other studies related to natural resources, the weather and farming in general throughout Missouri, (1944-1999).
+The Series also includes a typed, multi-volume history of the Department of Agricultural Economics, (ca. 1958).

 Series 22. - C:3/19/18